4 Reasons to Stop Using Self-Cleaning Oven Feature Immediately

 Once the stove is empty, the locking door system can be activated.
 Although there is a manual locking mechanism, generally, you should use the automatic system that latches with an electric motor and switches.
 This mandatory latch is an important safety feature that prevents accidental injury and burns.

-Step 3—Press the button.
+Step 3—Press the button

-Before you start the process, recognize that it will take approximately three to four hours to complete the cycle.
+Before starting the process, recognize that it will take approximately three to four hours to complete the cycle.
 Make sure never to use this feature when the home is unattended.
 The intense heat needed to burn off leftover food particles and grease can produce smoke that may set off your smoke detector.

 All heat elements will be activated during this phase, and the temperature inside your oven can reach more than 1292 F° or 700° C, much higher than is needed for cooking.
 You’ll want to open a window slightly to cool the room and run an exhaust fan to reduce the amount of smoke and odours in the air.